shirou/menes/docs/pages/extensions.rst

 - sphinxcontrib-scaladomain==0.1a1
 - sphinxcontrib-seqdiag==0.6.0

-feel free to install other packages
+Feel free to contact when you need to install other packages.